 Sustainability and Development MasterTrack™ CertificateThis online masters program focuses on the United Nations’ Sustainable Development goals and has students analyze three Gala cases and synthesize their lessons for sustainability and development, before creating their own cases and developing an instructional component for the case of their choosing with a faculty member.
 This program was created by University of Michigan School for Environment and Sustainability (SEAS) faculty who, informed by this work, have gone on to create a new, and more modular curriculum for an in person field of specialization at U-M SEAS on Sustainability and Development.

 Secondary Education for Sustainability: Curricular Environmental Partnerships

-The Dow Innovation Fellows Program at CEDERThe Dow Innovation Teacher Fellowship (DITF), sponsored by the Dow Company Foundation, aims to provide educators with more support on their journey to become better stewards of the environment.
-DITF is implemented through the University of Michigan’s Center for Education Design, Evaluation, and Research (CEDER).
-DITF supports the education of teachers in the Saginaw-Midland-Bay City tricity area of Michigan on sustainability education methods, through professional development opportunities.
+The Dow Innovation Fellows Program at CEDERThe Dow Innovation Teacher Fellowship (DITF), sponsored by the Dow Company Foundation, is implemented through the University of Michigan’s Center for Education Design, Evaluation, and Research (CEDER), supporting the education of teachers in the Saginaw-Midland-Bay City Tri-City area of Michigan on sustainability education methods, through professional development opportunities.
 The program integrates sustainability across school subjects, to support development of new Gala cases and adaptation of existing cases as interdisciplinary sustainability learning units in middle and high school classrooms using project and place-based pedagogical methods.